In a nutshell

 What about after uni?

-Construction technologists are in demand, both in the UK and internationally.
-You will be highly-sought by employers and prospects are excellent.
-You can expect to work in a wide-range of organisations, including construction companies, project management consultancies and government departments.
+Skill sets developed throughout this course are in high demand, both in the UK and internationally.
+You will be highly-sought by employers, and prospects are excellent.
+You can expect to work in a wide-range of organisations, including contractors and consultancies across both the public and private sectors.

-Our construction alumni have progressed to work at leading construction industry organisation, including Lend Lease, Kier, Laing O'Rourke, Simons Construction Ltd and Skanska.
+Our construction alumni have progressed to work with leaders in the field of digital construction and with leading construction industry organisations both locally and internationally, including Lend Lease, Kier, Laing O'Rourke, Simons Construction Ltd and Skanska.

 Salford also offer a range of specialism postgraduate study options to take your career even further.
 We even offer a generous fee discount to our graduates and alumni.